 The wax ring attaches the base of the toilet bowl to the flange.
 It’s what on which your toilet sits.
 It has a “donut” shape and is roughly 1 inch thick.
 When the toilet is placed on the wax ring, the wax expands and creates a tight seal.

 It helps to prevent water from leaking out of the toilet.
-Wax rings are also known as toilet bowl gaskets or toilet seals, or wax seals.
+Wax rings are also known as toilet bowl gaskets, toilet seals, or wax seals.

 The P-trap is a U-shaped pipe inside the bowl that holds a small amount of water and prevents smelly gas from rising up to the toilet.
 It acts as a barrier between the main sewage line and the toilet.